Chen-Yiyang/nus-cheatsheets/README.md

 ### CS4261 Algorithmic Mechanism Design
+- Cheatsheet: A detailed summary sheet for Final.

+### CS4247 Graphics Rendering Techniques
+- Cheatsheet: A detailed summary sheet for Final.

 ### MA1101R Linear Algebra I
 - Exercise Question Summary: A compilation of Lemmas / statements left as proving questions in the Exercises of the textbook.